How The Star Wars Novels Have Set The Scene For The Last Jedi

 Fans are fascinated by Vice-Admiral Holdo, not least because of a throwaway remark in the book suggesting she could well be LGBT.
 Teasing Leia over a childhood crush, Holdo joked that she considered restricting herself to men (or even humans) to be “so limiting.”
 There are also subtle hints that she may be a practitioner of the Church of the Force, the Force sect who gave Luke the coordinates to Ahch-To.

 Delilah S. Dawson returned to join the “Journey to the Last Jedi” marketing push, writing a bleak novel simply titled Phasma.
 The book is set shortly after the First Order has appeared on the galactic scene, although significantly Ben Solo has already become Kylo Ren (there’s a brief cameo).
-It features a Resistance spy, Vi Moradi, who’s captured by the First Order.
+It features a Resistance spy, Vi Moradi, who is captured by the First Order.
 It turns out Vi has just been on a mission to learn the secrets of Captain Phasma, the warrior who trains the First Order’s stormtroopers.
 Vi is smart and quick-witted, soon spotting an opportunity to use her knowledge to create division in the First Order ranks.
 In the end, she escapes alongside a First Order defector, Cardinal.

-The story’s a fascinating one, and gives a strong sense of Phasma’s character and background.
+The story’s a fascinating one and gives a strong sense of Phasma’s character and background.
 At the same time, it avoids giving us any details about the First Order’s rise, settling for subtle hints that may come to nothing.
 The only thing we can say for certain in the wake of Phasma is that Gwendoline Christie’s character will play an important role in The Last Jedi, given Lucasfilm has actually published a canon novel exploring her backstory.

 I had a fun chat with @devancoggan (EW) about THE LEGENDS OF LUKE SKYWALKER. https://t.co/aMXMSUlFB3 pic.twitter.com/asbfZ2Pe3L